Sigmmma/c20/src/content/h1/guides/map-making/level-creation/bsp-troubleshooting/readme.md

 EXCEPTION halt in e:\jenkins\workspace\mcch1code-release\mcc\release\h1\code\h1a2\sources\structures\radiosity\intermediate_radiosity.c,#890: !point_is_coplanar || _realcmp(transformed_point.z, 0.f, k_real_epsilon * 2)
 ```

-Tool is encountering a floating point precision problem, likely from your map being too big.
+Tool checks that your level will not run into floating point precision problems.
+If you're getting this error it means your map is probably too big.
 This was less likely to occur in the legacy HEK because MCC-era tools use SSE2 which has [lower floating point precision][precision] than the x87 FPU.
-You can try working around this issue with `-noassert`.
+You can try working around this issue with `-noassert`, but this may cause problems down the line.
+It's better to reduce the scale of your level to a reasonable size that the engine was intended to support.

 ## Exception: bitmap_format_type_valid_height(format, _bitmap_type_2d, height)
 This means that radiosity has internally completed, but the final resulting lightmap texture dimension is larger than supported.
 This will happen if you have large continuous sections of your level that require a lot of lightmap space, possibly due to them using a high [radiosity detail level](~shader#tag-field-detail-level-high) and/or [simple parameterization](~shader#tag-field-shader-flags-simple-parameterization).
 Avoid this by: